What is EMDR Therapy?

-EMDR has advantages over other treatments for post-traumatic stress:
+EMDR therapy has advantages over other treatments for post-traumatic stress:

-- We don't go into detailed descriptions of the event(s) - we just talk about the headlines.
+- We don't have to go into detailed descriptions of the event(s) - we just talk about the headlines.

 - We don't try directly challenging the not-so-helpful beliefs/thoughts - we do it in an indirect, but still helpful way (you'll see).

 - We don't do extended exposures to the event(s) - the exercises are more tolerable and palatable, bite sizes at a time while maintaining contact with the here and now.

 - There is no EMDR homework though we will likely discuss goals and assignments to work or focus on between sessions.